akxcix/deldrone-server/README.md

 # Server
-Code for the WebApp for DelDrone available [here](https://deldrone.iamadarshk.com).
+Code for the WebApp for DelDrone.
+You can access it over [here](https://deldrone.iamadarshk.com).

 ## How to run:
 Without TLS: